Food allergies and sensitivities are quite common in the general population, but they are even more common in those with Adrenal Fatigue.

 To be complete, I want to mention another method of assessment of allergies that is somewhat difficult to find anymore, but nonetheless, quite possibly the best testing available today.

 Formerly known as SET (serial endpoint titration) and referred to now as EPT (evocation, provocation testing), this is a test quite similar in process to the traditional “skin-prick” testing with which you may be familiar.
 It differs from traditional testing mainly in that this testing is far more sensitive than the traditional test method.

 Also, the immunotherapy that is done as a treatment based on the results of the testing is much more individualized to the patient, and hence more effective.
 The challenge with this form of testing is finding a lab or clinic that will still offer it.
 Some allergists (specifically EENTs) still perform this method of testing.
 There are also physicians trained by the American Academy of Environmental Medicine (AAEM) that may offer this form of testing as well.

 Think about the foods you can eat rather than the ones you can’t.
 Focus on meats, any meats, fish, veggies, and fruits, and minimal starches like rice, corn, and potato.

 Simplify your meals.
 You do not have to be a professional chef to manage this diet.

 Be cautious with gluten-free (GF) options since they are going to be all carb, and thus be converted to sugar quite easily.
 These are to be reduced to control blood sugar in the hypoglycemic diet.

-Throw out the idea of breakfast, lunch, and dinner and just think of these meals as 3 meals per day.
+Throw out the idea of breakfast, lunch, and dinner and just think of 3 meals per day, in whatever order you prefer.
 You can eat anything at any meal.
-The only reason that we think of breakfast foods like cereal, toast, yogurt, orange juice, waffles, eggs, etc. is because of marketing and advertising.
+The only reason that we think of breakfast foods like cereal, toast, yogurt, orange juice, waffles, eggs, etc., is because of marketing and advertising.

 Open yourself to the idea that you can eat anything at any time.
 It takes getting used to, but it helps.